bhadrra/Search-inside-files/README.md

 ## Additional features:

-    - Case sensitivity
+* Case sensitivity
-    - print results as PrettyTable
-        (one table for all files or one table per file)
+* Print results as PrettyTable (one table for all files or one table per file)
-    - can also return the result as an OrderedDict
+* Can also return the result as an OrderedDict

 ## Usage examples: